-Where it invests in, or use, such instruments, the Sub-fund may incur fixed or variable brokerage fees and transaction costs upon entering in such instruments and/or upon increasing or decreasing its notional amount as well as upon rebalancing cost for an index that is the underlying asset of such instruments where the rebalancing frequency is determined by the provider of the relevant index.
-The counterparties to such instruments shall not have discretionary power over the composition or management of the investment portfolio of the Sub-fund or over the underlying assets of such instruments.
+Where it invests in, or uses, such instruments, the Sub-fund may incur fixed or variable brokerage fees and transactions costs upon entering in such instruments and / or upon increasing or decreasing its notional amount as well as upon rebalancing an underlying exposure.
+Investors benefit from this type of transaction as the Sub-fund can thereby achieve better diversification of risks and / or gain market exposures more efficiently and with improved liquidity.

-The Sub-fund may use standardized CDS (including CDS indices) in order to hedge the specific credit risk of some of the issuers in its portfolio buying protection.
+The Sub-fund may use CDS in order to hedge the specific credit risk of some of the issuers in its portfolio buying protection.
 The Sub-fund may also use CDS either buying protection without holding the underlying assets or selling protection in order to acquire a specific credit exposure (in case of default of the reference entity the settlement under the CDS transaction will be made in cash).
 Investors benefit from this type of transaction as the Sub-fund can thereby achieve better diversification of country risk and can make very short-term investments under attractive terms.
-All revenues arising from TRS or EMT, net of direct and indirect operational costs and fees, will be returned to the Sub-fund and will be included in the valuation of the TRS.
-There will neither be any costs nor fees specific to TRS charged to the Sub-fund that would constitute revenue for the Management Company or the Investment Manager.